Shalaa: Autumn

 On his next appearance, Shalaa was sent to France and moved up to Group One level for the Prix Morny over 1200 metres at Deauville Racecourse on 23 August.
-He was made the 1/2 favourite ahead of the Richard Hannon Jr.-trained Gutaifan who had won the Prix Robert Papin four weeks earlier, and the Prix de Cabourg winner Tourny.
-Shalaa and Gutaifan disputed the lead before the favourite moved away from his rival in the last 200 metres to win by one and three quarter lengths.
+He was made the 1/2 favourite ahead of the Richard Hannon Jr.-trained Gutaifan, who had won the Prix Robert Papin four weeks earlier, and the Prix de Cabourg winner Tourny.
+Shalaa and Gutaifan disputed the lead before the favourite moved away from his rival in the last 200 metres to win by one and three-quarters lengths.
 After the race, Dettori described Shalaa as "the best two-year-old I’ve sat on in my life...
 I am not exaggerating".
-Gosden commented "He has done it very well, he is very fast and he's beat Gutaifan, a good horse, in second.
+Gosden commented, "He has done it very well, he is very fast and he's beat Gutaifan, a good horse, in second.
 We will look towards the Middle Park.
 No curveballs, just the Middle Park, that will do us".
 The runner-up went on to win the Flying Childers Stakes at Doncaster.

 On 26 September, Shalaa started 1/2 favourite in a seven-runner field for the Group One Middle Park Stakes at Newmarket.
 The best of his rivals appeared to be the Gimcrack Stakes winner Ajaya and the Coventry Stakes winner Buratino.
 Dettori sent him into the lead from the start before opening up a clear advantage a furlong out.
 He held off the late challenge of Buratino to win by half a length, with Steady Pace staying on to take third ahead of Ajaya.
 Dettori commented, "He's got tremendous speed and he is the fastest two-year-old I've ridden.
 I haven't met a horse fast enough to lead him" whilst Gosden said "He's very, very fast – the fastest two-year-old I've trained...
 He's got a good mind on him too, which is very important".